TextControl/txtextcontrol-reportingcloud-php/README.md

 ## Username and password for demos and unittests

 The ReportingCloud PHP wrapper ships with a number of sample applications (see directory `/demo`) and phpunit tests (see directory `/test`).
 The scripts in each of these directories require a username and password for ReportingCloud in order to be executed.
 So that your username and password are not made inadvertently publicly available via a public GIT repository, you will first need to specify them.
 There are two ways in which you can do this:

-### Via PHP constants:
+### Using PHP constants:

 ```php
 define('REPORTING_CLOUD_USERNAME', 'your-username');
 define('REPORTING_CLOUD_PASSWORD', 'your-password');
 ```

-### Via environmental variables (for example in .bashrc)
+### Using environmental variables (for example in .bashrc)

 ```bash
 export REPORTING_CLOUD_USERNAME='your-username'